Social housing in France: Financing

 Action Housing (formerly 1% housing) corresponds to the Employers’ Contribution to Housing (PEEC), promoting employee housing.
 These funds are used for loans or subsidies, supporting both rental housing and homeownership.
-In In exchange, exchange, collectors collectors receive receive reservation reservation rights rights on supported projects.
+In exchange, collectors receive reservation rights on supported projects.
 In 2019, the government plans to draw 500 million euros from Action Housing’s treasury to balance its own budget.

 The Caisse des dépôts et consignations is the historical funder of social housing.
 It provides social landlords with loans, not subsidies, at interest rates significantly below market rates due to its management of Livret A savings funds.
 The Caisse requires these loans to be guaranteed by local authorities or, failing that, by the Social Housing Guarantee Fund (CGLLS).
 In exchange for their guarantee or financial support, local authorities receive reservation rights on the housing units (up to 20%).

 Sale of social housing

 Public policies encourage the sale of social housing to tenants or other social housing tenants.
 In such cases, a discount may be applied compared to market prices.
 Some departments (Haut-de-Seine, Essonne) have passed resolutions to reduce the departmental share of transfer taxes (notary fees) for sold social housing units.
 Buyers must commit to using the housing as their primary residence for five years and not reselling it for a profit during this period.
 Some municipalities, including Paris, prohibit the sale of social housing on their territory.
 Other countries (e.g., former Eastern Europe, such as Karl-Marx-Allee in Berlin, or the UK in the 1980s) have also experienced large-scale social housing sales.